Home ownership

 Read the detailed methodology document for this data.

-The data is an average for the years ending March 2017 and March 2018.
+The data is an average for the 2 years from April 2021 March 2023.
 This is to make sure there are enough households to be able to make reliable generalisations.
+You can read more about combining multiple years of data and some of the issues involved.

-The figures on this page are based on survey data.
-Find out more about interpreting survey data, including how reliability is affected by the number of people surveyed.
+The figures are based on survey data.
+Find out more about:

 In the data file